 So I see this as a win all the way around.

-He's uh he's kept a lot of his promises.
+He's kept a lot of his promises.

 He got a majority of the independent votes against Hillary Clinton.

-And uh it's because I think that it's it they don't like the tweets, they don't like the w the way he personalizes politics.
+And it's because I think they don't like the tweets.

-Now he didn't win Wisconsin, but he won in Indiana and he went on to be president.
+Now, he didn't win Wisconsin, but he won in Indiana, and he went on to be president.

 I just don't think he polls like any conventional politician, as evidenced by the election night polls that showed he didn't win a single state in the country.